kemeul242/kemuel242-DataScience-2025/README.md

-#Kemuel Hepburn
+# Kemuel Hepburn
-#Notebooks on CMPS 3603
+# Notebooks on CMPS 3603

-# Foundations - 05
+#Foundations - 05
-# Working with Data Adv - 06
+#Working with Data Adv - 06
+#Types of Data - 07